Join Tamsin and Annapurna for a magical trip to Southern India, the spiritual home of yoga.

 Blooming Bay Hotel is set on the Cliff tops of Varkala's South Beach, with far reaching views of the Arabian Sea, surrounding coconut groves and fishing village.
 A little distance from the hustle and bustle of the main tourist attractions, providing a authentic and tranquil

 Swami Tattvarupananda, renowned teacher of vedanta (yoga scriptures) and sanskrit in Southern India, whom Tamsin has studied under.
-A disciple of Swami Dayananda and founder of JJK Gurukulum, a care home for under privileged boys.
-A Gurukulm is a traditional school system where students live along side their masters, studying yoga and vedanta scriptures.
+A disciple of Swami Dayananda and founder of JJK Gurukulam, a care home for under privileged boys.
+A Gurukulam is a traditional school system where students live along side their masters, studying yoga and vedanta scriptures.
 They attend school, learn english and are encouraged to learn basic life skills such as plumbing, electrics and how to make soap as a product to sell.
-Due to the success of JJK Gurukulum, Swami Tattvarupananda is now building India’s first girls gurukulum, Shanti Gramam, in his home town Trichur in Kerala.
+Due to the success of JJK Gurukulam, Swami Tattvarupananda is now building India’s first girls gurukulam, Shanti Gramam, in his home town Trichur in Kerala.

 10% of all profits from this trip will be donated to help with the continuation and building works for the gurukulum, with a visit during our stay to meet the children at their home.